This Is Not Paris: Annecy's Food Culture and the Art of Alpine Defiance

 Sulpice's cuisine is deeply rooted in Alpine terroir but executed with modern technique.
 The Marius Bar, the property's more casual dining option, offers the perfect introduction to his style.
 Seasonal salads, crisp baguette spread with smoked féra, and celery root "risotto" with comté and vin jaune showcase his ability to transform humble ingredients into extraordinary dishes.
 Foraged herbs like St. John's Wort and wild caraway appear throughout the menu, connecting diners directly to the surrounding mountains.

-On a leafy residential street corner, Choral represents the new wave of Annecy dining.
-Chef Alban Chanteloup, who trained in Asia and Australia, brings global influences to top-quality Savoyard ingredients.
+On a leafy residential street in the Romains neighborhood—a ten-minute walk from the tourist crush of the old town—Choral represents the new wave of Annecy dining.
+Chef Alban Chanteloup, who trained at Le Clos des Sens and worked in Asia and Australia, brings global influences to top-quality Savoyard ingredients.
 The result is a small-plates menu that feels both familiar and surprising.

 Hours: Tuesday–Sunday 07:00–19:30 (closed Monday)